willstobo/gitpitch-talks/demystifying-cloud/PITCHME.md

 ### Benefits of the Serverless
 @ul
 - Significantly cheaper
+- Pay-as-you-go, billed by millisecond
-- Pay-as-you-go to the millisecond
+- Only focus on the code
 @ulend
 ---
 ## Cloud Service Providers